Amid high security, small pro-Trump crowd rallies at US Capitol

 Members of the right-wing groups the Proud Boys, Oath Keepers and Three Percenters are among those charged with storming the building.

-While hundreds have been arrested for taking part in the riot -- some of whom posted images online of their activities on Jan.
-6 -- questions remain unanswered.
-No suspects have yet been identified in the investigation into who planted pipe bombs at the Democratic and Republican parties' national headquarters near the Capitol on Jan.
-5.
+No members of Congress attended Saturday's rally, though two Republican congressional candidates addressed the group.

+Authorities, who had made clear they were much better prepared after being caught without enough forces to deploy quickly in January, took no chances.

-Defense Secretary Lloyd Austin has put 100 National Guard troops on standby to help police on Saturday if needed.
-Those troops, unarmed except for batons, would be used after local, state and federal law enforcement capabilities had been tapped, a Pentagon spokesman said.
+Defense Secretary Lloyd Austin put 100 National Guard troops on standby to help police on Saturday if needed.

 National Guard troops were stationed in and around the Capitol from early January through late May, with as many as 5,200 troops in place at the mission's peak.